-The Group's contribution to the statutory pension fund are charged to profit or loss in the financial year to which they relate.
+The Group's contribution to the Employees' Provident Funds are charged to the profit or loss in the year to which they relate.
 Once the contributions have been paid, the Group has no further payment obligations.

-(m) Provisions
+(n) Provisions

 A provision is recognised if, as a result of a past event, the Group has a present legal or constructive obligation that can be estimated reliably, and it is probable that an outflow of economic benefits will be required to settle the obligation.